Things to Know About Insuring Land Rover Vehicles

 Land Rover Model Factors that Increase Auto Insurance Costs

 The good news on accident performance comes at a cost.
 When Land Rover models require repairs after an accident, those repairs will cost more than average.
 The IBC reports collision claims as a relative index of all claims.
 The median is 100 percent, representing the average collision repair cost.
 Each vehicle is then compared to that mid-point.
 Cars that cost less than 100 percent generally cost less to cover with collision insurance, while those above 100 percent cost more.
-The range from 80 to 120 reports as average in the IBC data.
+The range from 80 to 120 reports is average in the IBC data.
 Above and below are negative and positive performance respectively.

 Luxury cars usually have higher repair costs, since premium components and the relative rarity of models mean that both parts and repair techniques are more expensive.
 Land Rover vehicles typically follow this pattern.
 In the most recent IBC data, only 2005, 2006, and 2008 models of the LR3 fall into the average range for collision claims costs.
-All other models and years place in the highest cost category.
+All other models and years are placed in the highest cost category.
 The 2013 Range Rover Sport tops the scales at 251 percent of an average collision claim.